-For people who have suffered and struggled with addiction in the past, staying clean and sober and not relapsing is often the greatest challenge of all.
-When this is the case, such individuals who have worked hard to get clean and sober need to put in the extra work and really make a commitment to getting and staying sober once and for all and for good.
+For people who have struggled with addiction in the past, staying strong in sobriety and not relapsing is often the greatest challenge of all.
+When this is the case, such individuals who have worked hard to get clean and sober need to put in the extra work and really make a commitment to getting and staying strong in sobriety.

 Drug and Alcohol Addiction Statistics

 We have a huge problem with addiction in this country today, and peer pressure in the workplace is really only a small part of it.
-Listed below is some data and some insight as to the real details of this problem, to give the reader some insight as to just how intense and risky and problematic this problem really is:
+Listed below are some data about the real details of this problem, to give the reader some insight as to just how intense and risky this really is:

-- Right now, drug and alcohol abuse and addiction is the most concerning health problem in our country because it is the third leading cause of preventable death and because it has absolutely skyrocketed in a very short amount of time technically speaking.
-If we are not more careful then this problem will get much worse long before it gets better.
+- Right now, drug and alcohol abuse and addiction is the most concerning health problem in our country because it is the third leading cause of preventable death and because it has absolutely skyrocketed in a very short amount of time.

-- The biggest concern here is that for the last 15 years the problem has steadily grown in severity with no sign or indication of a reduction or drop-down of the addiction concern.
+- The biggest concern here is that for the last 15 years the problem has steadily grown in severity with no sign or indication of a reduction.
 Now more than ever this is very worrisome because rarely do such problems grow with such consistency.

-- For one, prescription drug abuse is one of the hardest addictions to beat for young people because prescription drugs are legal, they are everywhere, they are affordable, and they’re actually accepted and recommended in society by doctors and other specialists.
+- Prescription drug abuse is one of the hardest addictions to beat for young people because prescription drugs are legal.
+They are everywhere and they are affordable.
+They’re actually accepted and recommended in society by doctors and other specialists.

 - Also, more people are addicted to prescription drugs than any other kind of substance out there.
 This also shows us what a serious issue this is indeed.
 More young people die from prescription drug abuse than from all other forms of substance abuse combined.
-This two shows us how negative and how dangerous of a problem prescription drug abuse really is.
+This shows us how negative and how dangerous prescription drug abuse really is.

 - About 40,000 people die from drug abuse every year, but about 25,000 of them are from prescription drugs alone.
-More than half of those deaths are from people under the age of thirty!
-Obviously, pill abuse and overdose and young people is a deadly mix.
+More than half of those deaths are people under the age of thirty!
+Obviously, prescription drug abuse, overdose, and young people are a deadly mix.

-There are lots of ways to stay drug-free, which is good as being drug-free is a very admirable and worthy goal to strive for.
-Here are some ideas for how to stay drug-free:
+There are lots of ways for staying strong in sobriety, which is good as being drug-free is a very admirable and worthy goal for which to strive.
+Here are some ideas for staying strong in sobriety:

 - Enter into an aftercare program.
 There is really no substitute whatsoever for getting help on an outpatient basis from an aftercare program.
 Such programs really do offer the best support and assistance in helping people to stay sober.

 - Stay away from environments that can be conducive to substance abuse.
-When people relapse and use and abuse drugs and alcohol, a lot of this is because they fell back into old environments that were conducive to substance abuse.
+When people relapse and use and abuse drugs and alcohol, a lot of it is because they fell back into old environments where they used drugs previously.

-If you do suffer from a relapse, reach out to A Forever Recovery today for help at 877-959-5792.
+If you do suffer a relapse, reach out to A Forever Recovery for help.